Tsekho/MRBT/readme.md

 tied in doubly linked list for more efficient operations execution and better iteration over stored data.

-Merkle augmentation helps to identify equal subtrees which used in efficient difference estimation of similar structures.
+Merkle augmentation and RBT invariant are used for efficient container difference estimation, allowing us to cut equal subtrees completely.

 ## Requirements